GeraldCNelson/nutmod/Readme.md

 The results from this project are published in the following paper

-> Nelson, Gerald, Jessica Bogard, Keith Lividini, Joanne Arsenault,
+> Paper reference: Nelson, Gerald, Jessica Bogard, Keith Lividini,
-> Malcolm Riley, Timothy B. Sulser, Daniel Mason-D’Croz, et al. 2018.
+> Joanne Arsenault, Malcolm Riley, Timothy B. Sulser, Daniel
+> Mason-D’Croz, Brendan Power, David Gustafson, Mario Herrero, Keith
+> Wiebe, Karen Cooper, Roseline Remans, Mark Rosegrant, 2018.
+“Income
-> “Income Growth and Climate Change Effects on Global Nutrition
+> Growth and Climate Change Effects on Global Nutrition Security to
-> Security to Mid-Century.”
-Nature Sustainability 1 (12). doi:
+> Mid-Century.”
+Nature Sustainability 1 (12).
-> 10.1038/s41893-018-0192-z.
+> <doi:10.1038/s41893-018-0192-z>.

 The `automate.R` script executes each script in the order needed to generate output used in the Nature Sustainability paper.
 Each script can